(806) 244-4453 Fax

 Laws regarding gun purchases

 It is not legal for felons to own modern guns in Texas, nor is it legal to sell them guns.
 However, some antique guns can be bought by felons.
 This includes those that use black powder ammunition.
-It is best to check the laws in your local area before attempting to buy or sell any weapon to make sure you are compliant.
+It is best to check the laws in your area before attempting to buy or sell any weapon to make sure you are compliant.

 How you can follow state gun laws